-2.6 Payment: Invoices for property, business and financing transactions are payable on settlement/drawdown and unless alternative arrangements have been made with us, other invoice are payable within 14 days of the date of the invoice.
+2.6 Payment: Invoices for property and business purchases are payable on settlement and financing transactions and business and property sales are payable by deduction on settlement/drawdown.
+Unless alternative arrangements have been made with us, other invoices are payable within 14 days of the date of the invoice.
 We may require interest to be paid on any amount which is more than 30 days overdue.
-Interest will be calculated at the rate of 5% above our firm’s main trading bank’s 90-day bank bill buy rate as at the close of business on the date payment became due.
+Interest will be calculated at the rate of 15% per annum.

 2.7 For business, property and financing transactions where payment of monies is due by you, we require clear funds for the correct amount to be deposited with us no later than the business day prior to settlement.

 2.8 Security: We may ask you to pre-pay amounts to us, or to provide security for our fees and expenses.
 You authorise us:

 a) to debit against amounts pre-paid by you; and